nirajphutane/nirajphutane/README.md

 https://user-images.githubusercontent.com/25427227/149513178-94cd1eba-dce0-494d-9cb4-776d6987d874.mp4

 ## Line_Graph_Demo
-Implement a live running graph that will show a line chart (using random data) updating every 200 milliseconds. and this has to be done using flutter for android.
+Implement a live running graph showing a line chart (using random data) updating every 200 milliseconds. and this has to be done using Flutter for android.

 https://user-images.githubusercontent.com/25427227/156326059-f218a479-d809-4b8e-9fd6-481871f20f64.mp4